If a college degree is your goal, then general education courses (GE) will comprise approximately one-third of your course work.

 To pursue an occupational A.A. or A.S. degree from Folsom Lake College (such as Early Childhood Education or Administration of Justice/Correctional Science), you must complete a vigorous GE pattern which is less demanding than the pattern for a student who plans to transfer to a four-year college.

-If you plan to transfer to one of the California State University campuses you may either follow a single, standard pattern or you may follow the IGETC pattern, depending upon your chosen major.
+If you plan to transfer to one of the California State University campuses you may either follow the CSU General Education Breadth or IGETC pattern, depending upon your chosen major.

 To transfer to any of the University of California campuses, you will have a more rigorous path.
 This is because each of the UC campuses houses a number of schools and/or colleges.
 UC Berkeley, for example, has the College of Environmental Design, the School of Business Administration, etc. A student's major falls within one of these particular schools or colleges, and each has its own particular GE pattern (usually referred to as Breadth Requirements).
 However, the IGETC pattern can be used at many UC campuses Since there are so many different patterns within the UC system, it is wise to contact your campus of choice to identify the needed pattern and whether following IGETC is the best choice.
 For assistance, see a Folsom Lake College counselor.

-To transfer to a private or out-of-state college (such as Stanford University or University of Oregon), you should thoroughly read that college's current catalog for GE requirements and consult with a counselor.
+To transfer to a private or out-of-state college (such as Stanford University or University of Oregon), you should thoroughly read that college's current catalog for GE requirements.
+Some private and out of state colleges also accept the IGETC or CSU GE pattern.
+Please consult a counselor for details.

 Be aware that GE patterns may vary slightly from year to year, so consult the school's catalog and/or check with a counselor to be sure you are on the right track!